hubo1016/vlcp/doc/source/asynccore.rst

 processes an event object with `canignore=False` and also `canignorenow()`, it executes `canignorenow()` which returns a boolean value.
 If `canignorenow()` returns True, scheduler set `canignore=True` on the event object and ignore it.
 This only happens when an event object is take out from the event queue, so events which are already blocking the subqueues cannot be ignored.
-A routine should use scheduler method :py:method::`vlcp.event.core.Scheduler.ignore` together with `canignorenow()` to correctly ignore these events.
+A routine should use scheduler method :py:meth:`vlcp.event.core.Scheduler.ignore` together with `canignorenow()` to correctly ignore these events.

 .. _connectionprocessing: